lych1233/compactDRL/README.md

 ## Structure

     ├── drl   // Different algorithms
-        ├── vpg // Use vpg for illustration, others follow exactly the same structure ├── main.py // Basic controller
+        ├── a2c // Use a2c for illustration, others follow exactly the same structure
-            ├── agnet.py // An ppo agent including both deciding part and learning part ├── config.py // Complete configuration and hyperparameter ├── logger.py // A simple logger for w&b
+            ├── main.py // Basic controller
-            └── other vpg stuffs
+            ├── agent.py // An ppo agent including both deciding part and learning part ├── config.py // Complete configuration and hyperparameter ├── logger.py // A simple logger for w&b
-        ├── ppo
+            └── other a2c stuffs (usually there is a nn_blocks.py for building basic neural networks) ├── ppo
         └── sac
     ├── envs   // Environments